Do Cats Understand Kisses? Not Instinctively But They Learn

 Cat’s Way of Expressing Affection (Their “Kisses”)

-• Head Bunting or Cheek Rubbing: Rubbing their face against you to leave their scent mark, viewing you as part of their inner social circle.
+• Head Bunting or Cheek Rubbing: Rubbing their face against you deposits pheromones from their temporal and perioral glands — a deliberate act of olfactory ownership that says you belong to their inner social circle.

 Frequently Asked Questions